firebase/flutterfire/packages/firebase_ml_vision/README.md

 ## Usage

 To use this plugin, add `firebase_ml_vision` as a [dependency in your pubspec.yaml file](https://flutter.io/platform-plugins/).
-You must also configure Firebase for each platform project: Android and iOS (see the example folder or https://codelabs.developers.google.com/codelabs/flutter-firebase/#4 for step by step details).
+You must also configure Firebase for each platform project: Android and iOS (see the example folder).

 ### Android
 If you're using the on-device `ImageLabeler`, include the latest matching [ML Kit: Image Labeling](https://firebase.google.com/support/release-notes/android) dependency in your app-level build.gradle file.